⏰ Reminder: Candidate Questions Due Soon!

 _______________________________________________________________________________________

-District Declares Phase I Water Shortage
+District Declares Phase II Water Shortage

 Residents asked to conserve by following their local watering restrictions and checking their irrigation systems and timers

-The restrictions apply to all of Citrus, DeSoto, Hardee, Hernando, Hillsborough, Manatee, Pasco, Pinellas, Polk, Sarasota and Sumter counties; portions of Charlotte, Highlands and Lake counties; the City of Dunnellon and The Villages in Marion County; and the portion of Gasparilla Island in Lee County from Dec.
-1, 2025, through July 1, 2026.
+The restrictions apply to all of Citrus, DeSoto, Hardee, Hernando, Hillsborough, Manatee, Pasco, Pinellas, Polk, Sarasota and Sumter counties; portions of Charlotte, Highlands and Lake counties; the city of Dunnellon and The Villages in Marion County Right now, the area is at a 13-inch regional deficit due to below-average rainfall this past summer.
+Plus, the district says water resources, such as aquifers, rivers and lakes, are continuing to decline and many are below normal.

 _______________________________________________________________________________________